premodelling/infections/README.md

 annual intake of patients from one or more MSOA areas to an NHS Trust: **(a)** [NHS Trust Catchments Estimation](https://app.box.com/s/qh8gzpzeo1firv1ezfxx2e6c4tgtrudl), **(b)**
 [visualisations of](https://app.powerbi.com/view?r=eyJrIjoiODZmNGQ0YzItZDAwZi00MzFiLWE4NzAtMzVmNTUwMThmMTVlIiwidCI6ImVlNGUxNDk5LTRhMzUtNGIyZS1hZDQ3LTVmM2NmOWRlODY2NiIsImMiOjh9)
 >
->Please refer to the methodologies section for a description of (a) the patient flow weights - &lambda;, &lambda;<sub>ag</sub>, &lambda;<sub>ags</sub> - representations of patient flows from a LTLA area to a NHS Trust, and (b) the estimation of NHS trust level measures via flow weights and LTLA level measures.
+> Please refer to the methodologies section for a description of (a) the patient flow weights, and (b) the
+> estimation of NHS trust level measures via flow weights and LTLA level measures.

 <br>